QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/3 - Seperating/Wire EDM.md

 - This process also works for blocks of metal, not just sheets.
 ##### Negative
 - This process only works for conductive metals.
-- This process is very slow.
+- This process operates at a low speed.